therealyash13/Morph-Detect-AI-Solution-for-Detecting-Biometric-Face-Morphing-Attacks/README.md

 ## Project Details

 - Duration: January 2023 to April 2023
-- Associated with Northeastern University
+- Associated with Northeastern University and Bentley Systems, NY
-- Collaborated with Kingdom Capital, MO under the mentorship of Mr. Ernest Smiley
+- Collaborated with Bentley Systems, NY under the mentorship of Mr. Ernest Smiley

 ## Project Highlights